Occupations at risk of vaccine preventable diseases

 Individuals will need to establish whether the recommended vaccines will be self or employer funded.
 There will be a cost for the vaccines and there may be a cost for the appointment with the immunisation provider.

-For further information on vaccines, immunisation programs please contact your local doctor, immunisation provider or SA Health's Immunisation Section.
+For further information on vaccines, immunisation programs please contact your local doctor, immunisation provider or refer to the Australian Immunisation Handbook.